CarlosRigueti/pands-project/README.md

 ### Overview:
 ***

+### References
+[1] About READMEs.
+Availible in: https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-readmes.
+[Accessed 02 May 2024].

+[2] Iris dataset.
+Availible in: https://archive.ics.uci.edu/dataset/53/iris.
+[Accessed 02 May 2024].

+[3] Basic writing and formatting syntax.
+Availible in: https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax.
+[Accessed 02 May 2024].

+[4] The iris data set: In search of the source of virginica.
+Availible in: https://www.semanticscholar.org/paper/The-iris-data-set%3A-In-search-of-the-source-of-Unwin-Kleinman/4599862ea877863669a6a8e63a3c707a787d5d7e.
+[Accessed 02 May 2024].

 #### Author: Carlos Rigueti

 * Carlos Rigueti - I am currently studing at ATU - Atlantic Technological University the course Higher Diploma in Computing in Data Analysis.
 To contact me for more information, please reach me out on GitHub or add me on [LinkeIn.](https://www.linkedin.com/in/carlos-rigueti-b6323926/).